SharveshSubhash/Semantic_Cuda_optimized_Visual_Slam/README.md

 Estimated time: **45–90 minutes** end-to-end, of which most is the one-time NanoOWL engine build.

-## Step 1 — Verify your JetPack and CUDA stack
+## Step 1 — Verify the JetPack and CUDA stack

 ```bash
 # Confirm JetPack version (need 5.x or 6.x for cuVSLAM)